iamkirankumaryadav/Library/Data Science/Unsupervised Learning/Dimensionality Reduction.md

 ### **Linear Discriminant Analysis (LDA): Supervised | Classification**
 - LDA's primary objective is to identify the best way to separate the existing categories in the data.
 - LDA finds the best linear separation between categories in your data.
-- LDA can reduce the number of features needed for classification.
+- LDA can reduce the number of features needed for classification tasks.
+- LDA projects the features in a higher dimension space into a lower dimension space.

 <p align='right'><a align="right" href="https://github.com/KIRANKUMAR7296/Library/blob/main/Interview.md">Back to Questions</a></p>